Updated: Dec 26, 2020

 I grew up in the Catholic Church raised by a Catholic family.
 I made my First Holy Communion, I was confirmed, I attended CCD (Confraternity of Christian Doctrine), I genuflected before the pew, knelt before and after receiving the Eucharist, and held onto my Rosary beads.
 But I did not know the Gospel.
 On Sundays, I would hear a Priest give a 10-minute message I couldn't relate to, which helped me to keep Jesus in a "Sunday box".
 Church was the same amount of time as a Netflix episode, yet it could be difficult to encourage me to go.
 Truthfully, I was afraid to address that "box" where I felt shame, guilt, and the aftermath of Saturday night activities.
 I saw God as a god who gives rules and condemns you for not following them perfectly.
 A God of judgement who nailed his Son to the cross and gave us too perfect of an example to live up to, a God I loved but could never please.
-You may be able to relate to this.
+I do not blame the priests, the churches, or my family, this was simply my personal experience and you may be able to relate to this.

 Due to these "sin rules", my whole life was me trying to gauge what was a sin and what it wasn't.
 What really deemed me ready for hell?
 I was on a constant search to see how far I could go in one area of my life before it was really a sin, waiting to hit a line that said "ding, ding, ding, you've sinned!"
-But the truth is, there is no line.
+I truthfully wanted to be obedient to God but I was searching for the black-and-white in what was the "grey" of faith.
+I've learned the truth, there is no "line".
 The search for a line leaves you numb to your moral compass, indulging in selfishness, and utterly lost.

 The search for a line leaves you numb to your moral compass, indulging in selfishness, and utterly lost.

-It had me falling into the wrong crowd of people and the wrong crowd of activities.
+My trespassing had me falling into the wrong crowd of people and the wrong crowd of activities.
 I felt so out of place.
 See the thing was, to the world, I was a good person.
 I loved my family, I got good grades, I was a loyal girlfriend, cared for my friends... but I was empty.
 My friends never really treated me right.
-My boyfriends tended to cheat on me.
+I had some boyfriends who didn't respect me.
 After every fun activity, I came home wreaking of shame, guilt, emptiness, and depression.
 If there was a God who loved me so much, why didn't I feel loved?
-And why was it so hard to get to Him?
+And why was it seemingly so hard to get to Him?
+Well, I was drenched in sin and tried to compromise it.

 God called me to move out to Los Angeles at 18 years old.
 I moved out there alone, with very little money to my name but a dream and a drive.
 This began the biggest trial period I would face.
 The next two years would be years of immense isolation and loneliness, homelessness, fear, insomnia, and hunger.
 Yet the hardest of all of these was isolation.
-Isolation has physical and physiological affects.
+Isolation has physical and physiological affects, killing my health due to stress.
 In 3 months, I gained 33 pounds.
-My immune system was almost ineffective, I contracted a disease that took me 3 months to heal from.
+My immune system was almost ineffective and I contracted a terrible disease that took me 3 months to heal from.
 So, I moved home and into the depths of depression I dove.
 I was insanely, critically... alone.
-No friend to spend time with.
-No community to run to.
-No family to understand what I was going through.
-But I knew there was a God I prayed to every night, so I was on a search to find Him.
-In this new search to find Him rather than the line, I tried a different Catholic church nearly every Sunday for 2 years.
+With no community, I had not even one friend to physically run to.
+But I knew there was a God I prayed to every night... so I searched for Him.
+In this new search to find Him rather than the "sin line", I went to Catholic mass three times a week.
 I needed a way out of this empty life that I was so determined had immense purpose.

 How I Came to Know Him

 And so, I did what any millennial would do and I posted on Facebook asking for churches around the area.
 I had no Christian friends except one acquaintance from high school I always admired.
-He suggested I go to a non-denominational Christian church and so I did.
+He suggested I go to a non-denominational Christian church called Cornerstone Chapel and so I did.
 Alone, I found myself walking through these Christian church doors.
 They had a band playing, a pastor, and communion consisting of wafers and grape juice.
 Weird.
 But this was the first time I heard the Gospel.
 Someone finally teaching me who Jesus really was and the freedom we live in, due to His grace.
 So, I continued going, and boy, was I learning.
 I finally felt free!
 I finally had peace!
-I finally understood the love of Jesus!
+I finally understood the love of Jesus, which was no longer terrifying!
 I have heard the Gospel!
 So, on a search to find out what was really Truth, I read the entire Bible within 6 months.

 After I Decided to Follow Him